bendrucker/angular-form-state/README.md

 * **attempted** *boolean*: `true` if submission has been attempted at least once
 * **attempts** *number*: The number of times that form submission has been attempted.

+Form submission can be reattempted an unlimited number of times.
+If you wish to prevent users from resubmitting a form that was successfully sent, for example, you should implement that yourself.
+Submission state (`succeeded`, `failed`, `error`, `pending`) is reset on every new submission attempt and will always reflect the active/most recent submission.

 ```js
 $scope.submit = function () {
   // return a promise, probably from $http